jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

     The output character sequence changes based on data received on UART.
 Sends are done in a blocking way.
     Receives do not block.

+  * usart3 -- sends (115.2k/8N1) an entire string of
+    characters on UART at once.
+Send is done in a blocking way.

   * usart_irq -- echos data received by UART 115200 baud (8N1);
     flashes the user LED **LD2** upon each data byte RX-ed;